Asymptotic nodal length and log-integrability of toral eigenfunctions: Abstract

 \section{Abstract}

-We study the nodal set, that is the zero set, of ``flat" Laplace eigenfunctions on the standard two dimensional flat torus $\mathbb{T}^2=\mathbb{R}^2/\mathbb{Z}^2$.
-We find the asymptotic law for the nodal length of these eigenfunctions in any ball of radius larger than the Planck-scale.
-In particular, we prove that the nodal set equidistributes above Planck-scale.
-At Planck-scale, we show that the nodal set equidistributes around almost every point for some eigenfunctions, but we also construct eigenfunctions whose nodal set fails to equidistribute.
-The proof is based on Bourgain's de-randomisation and the main new ingredient, which might be of independent interest, is the integrability of arbitrarily large powers of the logarithm of \textquotedblleft generic \textquotedblright eigenfunctions, based on the work of Nazarov \cite{N93,Nun}, and some arithmetic ingredients called semi-correlations.
+We study the nodal set of Laplace eigenfunctions on the flat $2d$ torus $\mathbb{T}^2$.
+We prove an asymptotic law for the nodal length of such eigenfunctions, under some growth assumptions on their Fourier coefficients.
+Moreover, we show that their nodal set is asymptotically equidistributed on $\mathbb{T}^2$.
+The proofs are based on Bourgain's de-randomisation technique and the main new ingredient, which might be of independent interest, is the integrability of arbitrarily large powers of the doubling index of Laplace eigenfunctions on $\mathbb{T}^2$, based on the work of Nazarov \cite{N93,Nun}.